 Erin Eberlin, a real estate and landlord expert, explains that a property manager documents all relevant information about the rental property.
 The manager's fee may be all-inclusive or may include additional services such as lease renewal, administration, and court preparation.
 Property managers must be aware of accepted accounting practices to ensure accurate accounting for revenue, tax and investment purposes.
 They also monitor any ongoing work on the property to ensure its timely completion.

-Remember that due to the opacity surrounding property management costs, it can be difficult to be sure that you are paying a reasonable amount.
-A good property manager will not only maintain efficient communication with his tenant to ensure that he is aware of these issues, but he will also contact a network of trusted technicians and dealers to ensure that you get the most competitive price.
-Sometimes, property managers adjust the rental price based on the current market, trends in the area, and other factors.
+If the owner prefers to file their own taxes, the management company can offer guidance on how to do so.
+A good property manager will maintain efficient communication with their tenant and contact a network of trusted technicians and dealers to get the most competitive price.
+They may also adjust the rental price based on current market trends and other factors.